flint-bot/flint/README.md

 * `userWhiteList` : Array of user emails that bot will accept commands from (if unset, allow all)
 * `announceMessage` : If set, this message will be sent to the room when Flint has been added. *Note: This message will also be sent to the room when Flint is restarted as it discovers which rooms it is in.*

-*Note: If s2mHost is enabled, this disables all webhook hosting via the local webserver.
-The also affects how flint.expose(), flint.publish(), and bot.subscribe() work.*
+*Note: If s2mHost is enabled, this disables all webhook hosting via the local webserver.*

 ## Command Structure